KazaiMazai/SwiftletModel/README.md

 ```

 To-many relations support not only setting up new relations,
 but also appending new relations to the existing ones.
-It can be done via `chunk(...)`
+It can be done via `appending(...)`

 (See: [Handling incomplete data for to-many Relations](#Handling-incomplete-data-for-to-many-relations))